-The Intel® 440BX chipset includes a Host-PCI bridge integrated with both an optimized DRAM controller and an AGP interface.
-The I/O subsystem of the 440BX is based on the PIIX4E, which is a highly integrated PCI-ISA/IDE Accelerator Bridge.
-This chipset consists of the Intel 82443BX PCI/AGP controller (PAC) and the Intel 82371EB PCI/ISA IDE Xcelerator (PIIX4E) bridge chip.
+The Intel® 440ZX chipset includes a Host-PCI bridge integrated with both an optimized DRAM controller and an AGP interface.
+The I/O subsystem of the 440ZX is based on the PIIX4E, which is a highly integrated PCI-ISA/IDE Accelerator Bridge.
+This chipset consists of the Intel 82443ZX PCI/AGP controller (PAC) and the Intel 82371EB PCI/ISA IDE Xcelerator (PIIX4E) bridge chip.

-1.4.1 Intel® 82443BX PCI/AGP Controller (PAC)
+1.4.1 Intel® 82443ZX PAC

-The PAC provides bus-control signals, address paths, and data paths for transfers between the processor's host bus, PCI bus, the AGP, and main memory.
+The Intel 82443ZX PAC provides bus-control signals, address paths, and data paths for transfers between the processor's host bus, the PCI bus, the AGP, and main memory.
 The PAC features:

-- Processor interface control - Support for processor host bus frequencies of 100 MHz or 66 MHz - 32-bit addressing - Desktop Optimized GTL+ compliant host bus interface - Integrated DRAM controller, with support for: - +3.3 V only DIMM DRAM configurations - Up to three double sided DIMMs - 100 MHz or 66 MHz SDRAM - DIMM serial presence detect via SMBus interface - 16- and 64-Mbit devices with 2 K, 4 K, and 8 K page sizes - x 8, x 16, and x 32 DRAM widths - SDRAM 64-bit data interface with ECC support - Symmetrical and asymmetrical DRAM addressing
+- Processor interface control - Support for processor host bus frequency of 66 MHz or 100 MHz - 32-bit addressing - Desktop optimized GTL+ compliant host bus interface - Integrated DRAM controller, with support for - +3.3 V only DIMM DRAM configurations - Up to two double-sided DIMMs - 100-MHz or 66-MHz SDRAM - DIMM serial presence detect via SMBus interface - 16-, 64-, and 128-Mbit devices with 2 KB, 4 KB, and 8 KB page sizes - x 4, x 8, x 16, and x 32 DRAM widths - Symmetrical and asymmetrical DRAM addressing - AGP interface - Complies with the AGP specification (see Section 6.2 for specification information) - Support for AGP 2X device - Synchronous coupling to the host bus frequency